ali-42/ft_transcendance/README.md

 # ft_transcendance (42 project)

 Group project.
-Website to play a pong game, and chat with your friends.
+Website to play a pong game and chat with your friends.

 - backend in nestJS
 - frontend in Svelte